 - Aim to solve an identified healthcare problem.

-- Be current with a completion date within the past 2 years.
+- Have been completed within the past 2 years.

 - Impact or have the potential to affect the greater healthcare community.